nguyentruongky/ActiveCode/README.md

 - Delete key: clear text, activate the current character and deactivate the previous character view.
 Make sure your character index will not out of index.
 View detail in the sample project.
 - Add new character: add text to current character, active next character.
 - Auto execute the method: check the count of character, use `stringByReplacingCharactersInRange` to create new text and execute the method.

+####Improvement
+- The code doesn't work good on iPhone 6+, the font size is a little small.
+- The recursion code makes the performance down a lot.